Frequently Asked Boarding Questions

 - Q: What’s a blood feather and why can’t you clip it?

 - A: A blood feather is an immature feather that still contains blood in the feather shaft.
-You never want to clip these as they will bleed and can become more likely to re-bleed if not pulled.
+You never want to clip these as they will bleed and may need to be pulled if the bleeding does not stop.

 - Q: When should I get my bird’s beak trimmed?